 Editorial Use of Stock Photography

-Editorial use refers to the use of stock images in an editorial manner -- that is, anything of public interest or related to newsworthy events -- where there is no benefit, either personal or commercial, by the photographer or licensee.
+Editorial Stock Photos, or editorial use of stock photos, refers to the use of stock images in an editorial context — this is, anything related to newsworthy events or public interest matters, where there is no direct commercial benefit or personal gain by the photographer or the licensee.

 • Images cannot be used for personal benefit or commercial gain